souro26/analyst-forecast-bias/README.md

 ---

-### Feature importance — all three layers show up
+### Feature importance - all three layers show up

-Category membership ranks first (14.6%), but 7 revision-path features fill the next 8 slots collectively at 56%.
-VIX and S&P 500 return add 17%.
-The feature ranking confirms that all three components of the project — structural category effects, revision dynamics, and macro context — carry independent predictive information.
+Category membership ranks first at 14.6%, but the 7 revision path features fill the next 8 slots and collectively account for 56%.
+VIX and S&P 500 return add another 17%.
+All three parts of the project - category effects, revision dynamics, and macro context - show up in the ranking independently.

 <p align="center">
   <img src="reports/figures/04_feature_importance.png" width="720" alt="XGBoost feature importance (gain-based)">